Fusion tilings with infinite local complexity: Compact fusion rules and fusion tilings

 In previous work \cite{Fusion} we defined fusion rules for tilings with finite local complexity, and now we adapt this definition to handle compact tiling spaces.
 Given two $\ppp$-patches $P_1$ and $P_2$ and two translations $x_1, x_2 \in \R^d$, if the union $P_1- x_1 \cup P_2 - x_2$ forms a $\ppp$-patch, and if $P_1-x_1$ and $P_2-x_2$ have no tiles in common, we call the union of $P_1-x_1$ and $P_2-x_2$ the {\em fusion} of $P_1$ to $P_2$.
 Patch fusion is simply a version of concatenation for geometric objects.

 Intuitively, a fusion tiling develops according to an atomic model: we have atoms, and those atoms group themselves into molecules, which group together into larger and larger structures.
 Let $\ppp_0 = \ppp$ be our prototile set, our ``atoms''. $\ppp$ is labeled by a compact set $\lcal_0$.
-The first set of ``molecules'' they form is a set $\ppp_1$ of finite $\ppp_0$-patches labeled by a compact set $\lcal_1$.
+The first set of ``molecules'' they form is a set $\ppp_1$ of finite $\ppp_0$-patches.
+To each element of $\ppp_1$ we associate a (distinct) label from a compact set $\lcal_1$.
 We use the notation $\ppp_1 = \{P_1(c) | c \in \lcal_1\}$, where for each $c \in \lcal_1$ the patch $P_1(c)$ is a finite fusion of elements of $\ppp_0$.

 Similarly, $\ppp_2$ is a set of finite patches, indexed by a compact label set $\lcal_2$, that are fusions of the patches in $\ppp_1$, and we write $\ppp_2 = \{P_2(c)| c \in \lcal_2\}$.
 We continue in this fashion, constructing $\ppp_n$ as a set of finite patches that are fusions of elements of $\ppp_{n-1}$, labeled by some compact set $\lcal_n$.
 While the elements of $\ppp_n$ are technically $\ppp$-patches, we can also think of them as $\ppp_k$-patches for any $k \le n$ by considering the elements of $\ppp_k$ as prototiles.
 At each stage we assume that the locations of the patches are chosen such that $\ppp_k$ is homeomorphic to $\lcal_k$.
 We require consistency between the metrics on the supertile sets in a way we will describe in section \ref{supertile.metric}.